-Bathtub reglazing, also known as bathtub refinishing, can restore your worn bathtub to a like-new appearance for less than the cost of a new tub.
+Bathtub reglazing, also known as bathtub refinishing, can restore your worn bathtub to a like-new appearance for less than the cost of a new tub, but you need to be careful about what type of mat you use in your tub after the process.
 To reglaze your bathtub, the refinisher etches the surface with an acid and then applies a thin coating or porcelain.
 Though this surface looks much like the original, it's a very thin coating, so you need to take care not to damage it.
-Treating the tub gently will help the finish last longer.
+Treating the tub gently with proper bath mats and other care will help the finish last longer.

 Bathtub mats help you keep a firmer footing in the tub or shower.
 If you have a reglazed tub, don't use plastic or vinyl mats with suction cups.
-The suction cups could scratch the tub or even remove some of the reglazing.
-A better choice is a mat with no suction cups, a cushioned vinyl mat, a cork mat, or even a cloth mat or towel you can hang to dry after each use.
-You want something that is soft enough not to scratch the tub.
+The suction cups could scratch the tub or even remove some of the finish.

 Other No-Slip Solutions